ShaunKulesa/Texture-Atlas/README.rst

     | Returns a list of the width and height of the texture atlas.

 * clear():
-    | Clears all textures from the texture atlas
+    | Clears all textures from the texture atlas.